Uiowa-Applied-Topology/mappeR/cran-comments.md

 ## CRAN Resubmission

-This is a resubmission to fix issues in the DESCRIPTION by Beni Altmann.
+This is a resubmission to fix issues in the DESCRIPTION raised by Beni Altmann.
 Here I

 * Reformatted URLS correctly
 * Removed `dontrun` to let most examples go through